trofik00777/MDETR_SORT_object_tracker/README.md

 ## Usage

-You can see how to work with the tracker in [google colab](https://colab.research.google.com/drive/1r7-x6c2cfobrmpB986j0CQPzNOomdWoW?usp=sharing) or view the `test.ipynb` file.
+You can see how to work with the tracker in [google colab](https://colab.research.google.com/drive/1r7-x6c2cfobrmpB986j0CQPzNOomdWoW?usp=sharing) or view the `MDETR_SORT.ipynb` file.

 Using Tracker in your project: